 I’d spent the last day chasing after connecting flights, losing my favorite face wash to TSA, and drinking bottles of water at $9 a pop.
 I was lost, frazzled, sleep-deprived, and in desperate need of some dry shampoo.
 Basically, the perfect level of madness needed to make a real difference in the way I traveled.

 The way I saw it, genetically-blessed celebrities shouldn't be the only ones arriving in style.
 We all deserve a fair shot at looking half-way decent when we reach our destination.

 Following some trial and error (FYI loading on extra makeup doesn't work), I found a few sure-fire ways to make my airport beauty dreams possible and flying a little less... awful.
-Now, I can't guarantee prince charming will be waiting for you, but at least you won't shriek in horror at your first glimpse in the bathroom mirror post-flight.
+Now, I can't guarantee prince charming will be waiting for you, but at least you won't shrink in horror at your first glimpse in the bathroom mirror post-flight.

 This may sound dramatic, sure, but I'm not exaggerating when I say flying literally steals all the joy from my hair and skin.
 If you want to be prepared for your next flight, here's a short guide to not looking like death when you land.

-We can't exactly change the conditions we're faced with in the air, but we can combat them with the right combination of products, clothes, water, and food.
+We can't exactly change the conditions we're faced within the air, but we can combat them with the right combination of products, clothes, water, and food.

 Staying hydrated (no, I don't mean the free booze) and having snacks that won't make you feel like garbage is essential.
 Don't give in to the cart of temptation as it rolls by your seat, instead, bring some healthy foods and a ton of water.

 Trail mix is a happy blend of whatever you like (seeds, nuts, chocolate - you name it!) and it’ll keep you full the entire flight.
 Of course, we can’t forget power/granola bars; they’re super convenient and better than a bag of chips.
 Throw in some fresh fruit for a little extra variety and you’re ready to go!